stikkireddy/databricks-reusable-job-clusters/README.md

 ## Features

-1. Builder pattern for validating reusable cluster
+1. Builder pattern for supporting cluster reuse.
-2. Default trigger rule for destroy to ALL_DONE.
-Aka the cluster is destroyed if any of the previous tasks fail.
-    1. You can disable this in the builder with `without_destroy_cluster_on_any_failure()`
-3. Support for disabling default timeout (developers need to conciously make this choice everytime)
-   1. `with_timeout_seconds(timeout_seconds=6000)` timeout parent job after 6000 seconds
-   2. `with_timeout_seconds(None)` Disable timeout
-   3. Either of the above options must be chosen.
-      If neither is chosen, the dag raises an error and will not be registered.
+   1. **Currently it only supports one cluster per airflow dag!**
+2. ** Currently only processes trigger rule for all success **
-4. Support for all 3 clouds
+3. Support for all 3 clouds (AWS, Azure, GCP)
-5. Use `.build_operators(autowire=True)` to automatically add the dependencies to the DatabricksSubmitRunOperator
-   1. Note there may be additional dependencies drawn to guarantee correctness
+4. TODO: require default timeout_seconds for job runs, and default tags

 ## Best Practices

 1. Use the builder to create the operators and existing cluster id
-2. Use the autowire option to automatically add the dependencies to the DatabricksSubmitRunOperator
-   1. Look at docker/dags/sample_dag.py for an example of no auto wiring
-   2. Look at docker/dags/sample_dag_autowire.py for an example of auto wiring
-3. Try to use delta cache accelerated clusters for performance and caching
+2. Try to use delta cache accelerated clusters for performance and caching
-4. Make sure you specify:
-   1. Tags `with_tags(...)`
-   2. Permissions (visibility of runs for various users) `with_view_permissions(...)` or `with_manage_permissions(...)`
-   3. Timeout Seconds (cost savings) `with_timeout_seconds(...)`
+3. Once you have it running with existing cluster id then configure a new jobs cluster.

 ## Install the latest version of the package